-We rely on certain advertiser reseller partners and agencies, including AT&T (through our contract with AT&T's subsidiary Yellowpages.com LLC d/b/a AT&T Interactive), Yellowbook USA Inc., The Cobalt Group, Super Media, Inc., and Yellow Pages Group Canada for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
+We rely on certain advertiser reseller partners and agencies, including AT&T (through our contract with AT&T's subsidiary Yellowpages.com LLC d/b/a AT&T Interactive), Yellowbook USA Inc., The Cobalt Group, Super Media, Inc., Dex One, Yodle and Yellow Pages Group Canada for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these reseller partners could adversely affect our business.
 Such advertisers are subject to varying terms and conditions which may result in claims or credit risks to us.

 We benefit from the established relationships and national sales teams that certain of our reseller partners, who are leading reseller partners of advertisers and advertising agencies, have in place throughout the U.S. and international markets.
 These advertiser reseller partners and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
 We derive a sizeable portion of our total revenue through these advertiser reseller partners and agencies.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these clients could adversely affect our business.
-AT&T is our largest advertiser reseller partner and was responsible for 31% of our total revenues for the three months ended March 31, 2011.
-In the second quarter of 2010, we entered into an amendment to our agreement with AT&T which extends its term through June 30, 2015.
+AT&T is our largest advertiser reseller partner and was responsible for 30% of our total revenues for the six months ended June 30, 2011.